acairncross/clash-ulx3s-examples/README.md

 with it.

-The top entities/synthesis annotations and Makefile are all specific to the ULX3S board, but otherwise the designs are FPGA/board agnostic.
+The top entities/synthesis annotations and Makefile are all specific to the ULX3S board, as is the PLL primitive, but otherwise the designs are FPGA/board agnostic.

 ## Example designs